AdobeDocs/campaign.en/help/v8/start/compatibility-matrix.md

 >[!NOTE]
 >
->Please note that the 32-bit version of the client console is deprecated starting 8.5 release.
-Starting 8.6, the client console will only be available in 64-bits.
-For more information on how to upgrade your operating system, refer to this [technote](../../technotes/upgrades/console.md).
+>Please note that the 32-bit version of the client console is deprecated since 8.5 release.
+Starting 8.6, the client console is only available in 64-bits.
+For more information on how to upgrade your system, refer to this [technote](../../technotes/upgrades/console.md).

-### Web browser{#web-browsers}
+### Web browser {#web-browsers}

 * **Microsoft Edge**